Robinyo/provider-directory/README.md

 **In the Australian Healthcare context, support for fine-grained access control is often required.**

-For example, a Practitioner must be granted the Organization Maintenance Officer (OMO) role (RBAC) and have a [membership](https://rob-ferguson.me/parties-roles-and-relationships/) relationship (ReBAC) with an Organization in order to maintain Healthcare Service information on an Organization's behalf.
+For example, a Practitioner must be granted the Organisation Maintenance Officer (OMO) role and have a [membership](https://rob-ferguson.me/parties-roles-and-relationships/) relationship with an Organisation in order to maintain Healthcare Service information on an Organisation's behalf.

 ![divider](./divider.png)